LibRaw/LibRaw/README.md

 ### Major/minor releases

-* Major releases _(for example, 0.20)_ are published once every year and a half to two years.
+* Major releases _(for example, 0.20)_ are published once every year and a half to three years.
 * When the first public beta version of a major release is published, the list of supported cameras and formats is frozen; we try (but do not guarantee) to freeze the API/ABI as well.
 * The public major release contains only that code which has been sufficiently tested on a wide user base (including in our commercial products).
 Something very new may not be included in it (but it will probably be included in a public snapshot, see below).
 * Minor updates _(0.20.1, 0.20.2�)_ do not change the API/ABI and new cameras are not added; generally they are just bugfixes.